meltwater/served/docs/Request.md

 #Request Object

-Every registered handler gets access to a const request object, this is for obtaining any relevant information about the request and the client.
-Here is an overview of the object...
+Every registered handler gets access to a const request object; this is for obtaining any relevant information about the request and the client.
+Here is an overview of the object:

 ## .source()
 ###### Returns the remote IP address of the request client